micmejia/bible-dump/AMPC/Judges/Judg 13.md

-And the Spirit of the Lord began to move him at times in Mahaneh-dan [the camp of Dan] between Zorah and Eshtaol. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Judges 13:3 See footnote on Gen. 16:7.
-Note that in Judg.
-13:22 the Angel of the Lord is identified with God. [^b]: Judges 13:6 It is clear from Judg.
-13:3, 21 that this messenger was the Angel of the Lord.
+And the Spirit of the Lord began to move him at times in Mahaneh-dan [the camp of Dan] between Zorah and Eshtaol.